CrowdStrike/terraform-provider-crowdstrike/docs/resources/sensor_update_policy_host_group_attachment.md

 page_title: "crowdstrike_sensor_update_policy_host_group_attachment Resource - crowdstrike"
 subcategory: "Sensor Update Policy"
 description: |-
   This resource allows managing the host groups attached to a sensor update policy.
 This resource takes exclusive ownership over the host groups assigned to a sensor update policy.
-If you want to fully create or manage a sensor update policy please use the sensor_update_policy resource.
+If you want to fully create or manage a sensor update policy please use the crowdstrike_sensor_update_policy resource.
   API Scopes
   The following API scopes are required:
   Sensor update policies | Read & Write